punitkmryh/Langchain-workflow-notes/README.md

 ## ✅ Final Thoughts

-By the end of this lecture, you will have:
+By the end of this, you will have:

 - Built an interactive Generative AI App using **LangChain + Streamlit**